Coffee Shops in Toronto – Kind of a Big Deal!

 Below you’ll find a short list of some of our favourites and some we’ve been to only once – but that you should check out.
 We’ve listed the shops in geographical order from West to East – from Liberty Village all the way to the Beaches!
 This way, you can also plan your coffee stops as you visit the best Toronto tourist attractions!

-For the newcomers to the city, this distance is over an hour by streetcar so please don’t think you can walk all these!
+For the newcomers to the city (here’s a guide on Toronto in a day), this distance is over an hour by streetcar so please don’t think you can walk all these!
 If you want to understand the neighbourhoods of Toronto, check out our guide on where to stay in Toronto.
-Comes with handy Toronto map!
+Comes with a handy Toronto map!

 Simit & Chai

 Simit and Chai is actually based on a traditional Turkish cafe.
 Who knew!
 With loads of plugs and awesome window high stools facing King Street, it’s a location to sit down and work.
 Their Simit (street-style bagel straight from Turkey) and sandwiches are really tasty and quite cheap considering the quality.
 Tea is a focus, but try a Turkish coffee or enjoy your classic order done right.

 Located at: 787 King Street West